What is binge eating?

 - Tooth and oral decay/damage

-What should I do if I think I have binge eating disorder?
+What should I do if I think I have BED?

-If you’re struggling with symptoms of a binge eating disorder or think someone you know is developing an eating disorder, it’s important to reach out to someone who can support you.
+If you’re struggling with symptoms of BED or think someone you know is developing an eating disorder, it’s important to reach out to someone who can support you.
 This could be a friend or family member, your GP, or a specialist eating disorder clinic like Life Works.

-It's important to remember that binge eating disorders are treatable, with many types of therapy proven to be effective alongside a wide range of other treatment options.
-Once you reach out for help and support, the right treatment plan for you can be put into place and help you overcome a binge eating disorder.
+It's important to remember that BED is treatable, with many types of therapy proven to be effective, alongside a wide range of other treatment options.
+Once you reach out for help and support, the right treatment plan for you can be put into place and help you overcome binge eating.

-At Life Works, treatment for binge eating disorder takes place in a stress-free environment, where patients can regulate their food intake, maintain a healthy weight, and receive therapy for their disordered eating behaviours from leading experts in the field.
+At Life Works, treatment for BED takes place in a stress-free environment, where patients can regulate their food intake, maintain a healthy weight, and receive therapy for their disordered eating behaviours from leading experts in the field.